 When the nonmilitary spouse meets the above qualifications, their wages from services performed in that new state will only be taxed in their resident state, not by the state they are currently living in.

 IMPORTANT: when living in a non-resident state, the spouse needs to check the state laws to determine if they need to declare their non-residency for withholding purposes.
 This may be required by their employer on an annual basis.

 - The service member moves to a new location where the spouse could join him/her, but chooses not to.
 If deployment is to a location where the spouse is not allowed to follow, it does not affect their MSRRA eligibility.

 - The spouse clearly establishes the new state as a state of residence.
 This includes an action like applying to vote in that state.

-For information on Military filing for your state, enter your state name and 'Military' in the Knowledgebase search bar.
+For information on Military filing for your state, please click here.